 The angular-cli configuration of karma uses the file “test.ts” as the entry point of the tests for the application.
 Let’s take a look at that file;

-- Using all the imports at the start of the file, an environment is generated for running angular tests.
+- The imports at the start of the file generate an environment for running Angular tests.

 - Finally, karma loads all of the application’s test files that fit their names against a standard expression.
-All files that have “spec.ts” in their name within our app folder are considered a test.
+Our app folder considers all files with ‘spec.ts’ in their name as tests.

 Our First test

 Let’s build the first test for us.
 Let’s get this done with our app.component.ts.
 This component has only the “text” property with the “Angular Unit Testing” value rendered inside the “h1” tag in HTML, which also contains the routing root element and some routing links.
-To verify that the component actually has that property, let’s create a test file that is actually rendered in HTML.
+Let’s create a test file that renders the component in HTML to verify the existence of that property.

-- All the angular testing tools that we will be using are imported.
+- We import all the Angular testing tools that we will use.

 - All the dependencies that this element has, we import.